fukuyama-shipping — GTFS Transit Data for Japan

 The fukuyama-shipping GTFS feed by OTTO-Platform-Community provides structured public transit data for Japan, covering 1 routes and 2 stops operated by 1 transit agencies.
 Formatted in the General Transit Feed Specification (GTFS) standard, this dataset is ready for integration with transit apps, routing engines, and urban planning tools.

-Valid from January 1, 2021 to April 30, 2026.
+Valid from May 1, 2026 to May 26, 2026.
 Suitable for production use in transit applications, GTFS editors, and GTFS-RT integrations.

 Data is automatically validated and corrected.
 View our quality pipeline →